KenHV/kenhv.com/_posts/2024-07-11-setting-up-firefox.md

 If you want to switch tabs by scrolling on the tab bar, set `toolkit.tabbox.switchByScrolling` to `true`.

 If you want to reduce spacing in the UI, [enable compact mode](https://support.mozilla.org/en-US/kb/compact-mode-workaround-firefox).

+### Sync about:config Tweaks

+Firefox lets you sync custom preferences.
+Let's take `accessibility.force_disabled` as an example.
+Prepend the preference with `services.sync.prefs.sync.` so that it becomes `services.sync.prefs.sync.accessibility.force_disabled`.
+Paste it in the search box, add it as a `boolean`, and set it to `true`.

 ## Thoughts on Telemetry